 1. The AIC must be installed into a PCIe slot.
 2. Ensure any non-HighPoint drivers are uninstalled for SSDs hosted by the AIC.
 3rd party software and manufacturer-provided drivers may prevent the AIC from functioning properly.
 3. Download the appropriate driver from the AIC's Software Downloads webpage.
-4. Linux operating system Secure Boot must be disabled. - 1) HighPoint Linux Driver capability has not been signed and certified.
-If Secure Boot is enabled, the driver will not load. - a.
-Boot the system and access the motherboard BIOS menu.
+4. Secure Boot must be disabled.

+- For Linux operating system

+HighPoint Linux Driver capability has not been signed and certified.
+If Secure Boot is enabled, the driver will not load.

+- 1) Boot the system and access the motherboard BIOS menu.

-b.
-Set Secure Boot to Disabled.Warnings:
+2) Set Secure Boot to Disabled.

+Warnings: